 While we’re on the subject of displays and murals, if you’re a fan of street art like me, The Container Yard in DTLA is your jam.

 It was unfortunately closed for construction during my visit in February, but I did get a glimpse of a couple murals that were on the outside.
-Needless to say this is for sure on my list for my next revisit.
+Needless to say this is for sure on my things to see in LA list for my next revisit.

 17. Clayton Street & E 5th Street (Arts District)